 Very Few Negative SEO Discussions

-System - SEF: The Canonical Culprit
+System - SEF: The Canonical Attack Culprit

 Joomla’s core System - SEF plugin, designed to manage canonical URLs and rewrite links in content, is the root cause of this vulnerability in its canonical generation.
 With no options to filter query parameters, it includes junk like ?negative=seo in canonical tags.
 On an official Joomla site with System - SEF enabled, adding this parameter pollutes the canonical tag, exposing the site to duplicate content risks if targeted.
 I've redacted the specifics to protect the site from this kind of abuse - but I thought it important to illustrate that this is a core problem which has existed for over a decade.